Admission and Application

 that any such graduate assistants advance to Regular status by the completion of the

-status.
-Failure to qualify for regular admission status will prevent the student from
+initial semester.
+Failure to qualify for regular admission status will prevent the

 Students wishing to take graduate courses in English for purposes other than a graduate degree should review their options for Non-Degree-Classified Admission and Unclassified Admission as specified by Graduate School rules in the catalog.